EqualExperts/you-build-it-you-run-it-playbook/practices/measurement.md

 **Table 13 - service reliability measures**

-Financial loss protection effectiveness is a measure we’ve used with customers to gauge the cost effectiveness of You Build It You Run It at scale.
-It’s a check of projected financial loss per incident that is unrealised, because the actual time to restore is faster than the projected time to restore.
-It’s a comparison that can be made between digital services, product teams, and even operating models.
+Financial loss protection effectiveness is a measure we've used with customers to gauge the cost effectiveness of You Build It You Run It at scale.
+It's a check of projected financial loss per incident that is unrealised, because the actual time to restore is faster than the projected time to restore.
+It's a comparison that can be made between digital services, product teams, and even operating models.

 In the [earlier furniture retailer example](https://you-build-it-you-run-it.playbook.ee/practices/selection), there was a furniture retailer example with a bedroom digital service.
 It had a maximum financial exposure of $200K per hour, and a [99.0% availability target](https://you-build-it-you-run-it.playbook.ee/practices/selection#select-an-availability-target-on-financial-exposure).